 Overall the MSc Real Estate Investment could be labelled as a degree in finance which is focussed on real estate.
 Since the topics and methods you study are of interest to all real estate businesses, including the mainstream employers like chartered surveyors, the MSc Real Estate Investment may give you a wider choice of the role you play but it does not pre-determine what sort of firm you work for.

 Term 1 gives you a grounding in the core skills of the real estate professional.
 You cover basic appraisal methods applied to valuation, development and financing of investments, financial modelling plus an applied statistics module that incorporates econometric modelling with real estate data.
 Those techniques are put in a wider context through a module on economics and market analysis and an investment markets module which ranges across all asset classes and financial instruments.

 Term 2 is more about applications of those core skills and principles.
 You look in more detail at the financial instruments and techniques to analyse the securitised equity and debt investment markets, private debt market, portfolio risk and property futures.
-In Investment Vehicles you cover the different forms of indirect real estate – REITS, core and opportunistic funds, and derivatives.
+In Investment Vehicles you cover the different forms of indirect real estate – REITs and property funds: core, opportunistic, value add.
 In Debt Finance and Investment you take in mortgage lending, mezzanine finance, mortgage-backed securities.